Tuesday, March 12, 2013

 they're so popular with chili-heads.

-These are the largest pepper plants I've grown - over 6 ft tall - almost too large to plant in a container.
 The bright orange fruit were 5 to 6 in. long.
 They turn "amarillo"when roasted or cooked but retain the orange coloration when dried.
 Aji Amarillo are commonly used in Peruvian cuisine.

 Thursday, May 24, 2012